woolen fabric, either dyed or in its natural color, or

 grew and harvested flax for linen.

-Their work was by no means finished.
-When the flax had been harvested they
+Their work was by no means finished at this point.
+When the flax had been harvested they also

 dried the flax